 The Lac La Croix Indigenous Pony is the only existing Indigenous breed of horse in Canada.
 The breed takes its name from Lac La Croix First Nation in Northwestern Ontario, where it was last found in the wild.
 Many paleontologists believe that horses went extinct in North America about 10,000 years ago, but competing theories and emerging research suggest some horses, such as the Lac La Croix Indigenous Pony, may have survived the ice age.
 This latter theory is consistent with many Indigenous oral histories that claim horses were a vital part of Indigenous life long before first contact with Europeans.

 Today, this friendly, all-purpose breed is used in equine therapy, Indigenous heritage programs and tourism.
-Conservation efforts in Canada and the United States strive to protect the breed, which is critically endangered (O'Conner, 2021).
+Conservation efforts in Canada and the United States strive to protect the breed, which is critically endangered.
 The Red Pony Stands plays a key role in preservation of the breed through a breeding program, education, and advocacy efforts.

-Currently, five mares and two stallions reside at The Red Pony Stands, with seven genetically-matched breeding combinations in the herd.
+Currently, five mares, a gelding, and a breeding stallion reside at The Red Pony Stands, with various genetically-matched breeding combinations in the herd.
 All of The Red Pony Stands' ponies are DNA'ed through Texas A&M University, Department of Veterinary Integrative Biosciences.